CrossTheRoadElec/Phoenix5-Documentation/source/ch12_BringUpCANifier.rst

 Phoenix Tuner
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using self-test, confirm all sensor inputs required by the robot application.
+Using Self-test Snapshot, confirm all sensor inputs required by the robot application.

 If using Limit switches, assert each switch one at time.
-Self-test after each transition to confirm wiring.
+Self-test Snapshot after each transition to confirm wiring.

-If using Quadrature or Pulse width sensor, rotate sensor while performing self-test to confirm sensor values.
+If using Quadrature or Pulse width sensor, rotate sensor while performing Self-test Snapshot to confirm sensor values.

 .. image:: img/bring-15.png